-In Saxenda clinical trials, 1.5% of Saxenda-treated patients reported adverse events of cholelithiasis versus 0.5% of placebo-treated patients.
-The incidence of cholecystitis was 0.6% in Saxenda-treated patients versus 0.2% in placebo-treated patients.
-The majority of Saxenda-treated patients with adverse events of cholelithiasis and cholecystitis required cholecystectomy.
-Substantial or rapid weight loss can increase the risk of cholelithiasis; however, the incidence of acute gallbladder disease was greater in Saxenda-treated patients than in placebo-treated patients even after accounting for the degree of weight loss.
+In SAXENDA® clinical trials in adults, 2.2% of SAXENDA®-treated patients reported adverse events of cholelithiasis versus 0.8% of placebo-treated patients.
+The incidence of cholecystitis was 0.8% in SAXENDA®-treated patients wersus 0.4% in placebo-treated patients.
+The majority of SAXENDA®-treated patients with adverse events of cholelithiasis and cholecystitis required cholecystectomy.
+Substantial or rapid weight loss can increase the risk of cholelithiasis; however, the incidence of acute gallbladder disease was greater in SAXENDA®-treated patients than in placebo-treated patients even after accounting for the degree of weight loss.
 If cholelithiasis is suspected, gallbladder studies and appropriate clinical follow-up are indicated.